What's Different At The Boston Marathon This Year?

 Masks will not be required while running the course through eight cities and towns, but they’re required on the buses out to the starting line.
 They’re also required, and provided, in all medical tents along the route.

-The traditional pre-race pasta dinner will not be held this year.
-Instead, the B.A.A. is having a restaurant week, encouraging runners to eat at local restaurants impacted by the pandemic.
+The traditional pre-race pasta dinner was not held this year.
+Instead, the B.A.A. had a restaurant week, encouraging runners to eat at local restaurants impacted by the pandemic.

 START LINE CHANGES

-In Hopkinton, there will be no pre-race Athlete’s Village this year, due to the pandemic, and this will be the first rolling start in Boston Marathon history.
+In Hopkinton, there was no pre-race Athlete’s Village this year, due to the pandemic, and this will be the first rolling start in Boston Marathon history.
 Runners will be assigned specific times to start.
 That will sync up with buses bringing them from Boston to Hopkinton.

 The race is starting earlier this year and there’s a new order of starting times.
 The most notable change is that the professional men are now starting before the women.